maizzle/maizzle.com/content/docs/components/vml.md

 ---
 title: "VML Components"
-description: "VML components for background images support in HTML emails for Outlook on Windows."
+description: "Components for coding background images for Outlook on Windows."
 ---

 # VML Components